Medically reviewed by Dr. Sharef Danho, Internal Medicine Physician

 But it’s not that simple.

-I’ve broken down the differences between SOAP and DAP notes in full below, and here’s a quick-glance comparison to ground you:
+If you’re considering SOAP vs. DAP notes, I’ve broken down the differences in full below. here’s a quick-glance SOAP vs. DAP comparison to ground you.

 Each section breaks down a different part of the encounter: